 Family trusts protect your investment assets

-If there are significant investment assets involved in your business, a family trust can offer secure protection for them, as these assets won’t be held in your personal name.
+If significant investment assets are involved in your business, a family trust can offer secure protection for them, as these assets won't be held in your name.
 Your trust is a separate legal entity, meaning you can access a certain level of protection if you face financial difficulty or legal action.

-The trust can hold various assets, including investments, business income or shares, and even the family home if structured correctly.
+If structured correctly, the trust can hold various assets, including investments, business income or shares, and even the family home.
 However, holding a personal residence in a trust may have tax implications, so professional advice is essential.

 Disadvantages of family trusts